top of page

 In 1778, in the middle of the Revolutionary War, Deacon Joseph built this farmhouse.
 It was prescient that Joseph, Sarah and their child Hannah, named after her grandmother, moved in over the July 4th weekend.
 The house was truly on the edge of the wilderness being some four miles from town along a well-worn cart path, originally an Indian trail.
 Joseph and Sarah raised eleven children over their lifetime in this small farmhouse.
 The original barns and other out buildings have long since been destroyed.
 Their total sustenance came from the family farm, from the wood to heat the house, to the fields that provided vegetables, flax and wheat and farm animals providing milk, eggs and meat.
 Game, particularly deer, turkey and rabbit, was also plentiful.
 It was a difficult existence made even worse by the bitter winters that plagued New England during the 18th century.
 All of the housework, cooking, making of clothes, care of the children and the keeping of the “kitchen garden” fell upon Sarah.
 For a family of that size it would not be uncommon for Sarah to bake a dozen leaves of bread a week in the oven here in the central hearth.

 During the Revolution Deacon Joseph would often be gone during the fighting seasons in the spring and summer for extended periods of time.
 At one time he served in Canada and was also part of the Militia guarding the Stamford coastline.
 The nearest neighbors were over two miles away and children were put to household chores as soon as they were able.
-Of the eleven children, all lived to maturity and all except Hannah were born here.
+Of the eleven children, all but one, Clara, lived to maturity and all except Hannah were born here.
 Sarah was a strong and resourceful woman and like most colonial period wives raised the children ran the household.
 One can only imagine the amount of work placed upon Sarah’s shoulders particularly when Deacon Joseph was off with other Patriots fighting in the Revolutionary War.

 While the Native Americans had long since been driven across the Hudson River there was another threat during the revolution.
 Tory raiding parties came across Long Island Sound and confiscated valuables from the farmhouses of the Patriots living along the Connecticut shore.
 Despite the fact that Joseph and Sarah’s house was four miles inland it was indeed a target during one of Deacon Joseph’s absences.
 A group of Tories came to the house demanding valuables at the point of a bayonet.
 Sarah had kept some items hidden in the well that the raiders found immediately.
 However, they did not find the family silver, which had been hidden, in a false top chest that you will see in the dining room.
 As the legend goes and to add to the insult, the raiders demanded Sarah serve them dinner before they departed.